When I Grow Up

 This new season of my life found me all at once divorced, ashamed, a single mom, heartbroken.
 I became someone I didn’t understand, a person I didn’t feel my church was ready to see.

-Yet, what had started as a cold and lonely new season, feeling lost during my most vulnerable moments, I was able to experience a new community.
-I made friends with people far beyond traditional church walls.
+Yet, what started as a cold and lonely new season, feeling lost during my most vulnerable moments, slowly shifted into a spring where I was able to experience a new type of fellowship.
+I began to make friends with people far beyond traditional church walls.

 My community became filled with people like me, people doing what they had to do to provide for their families, nuclear and non-nuclear.
-They offered me a new perspective on community.
-While living beside these open-hearted people I moved into the next and current chapter of my life.
+While living beside these open-hearted people, I moved into the next and current chapter of my life.
+And all these shifts made me start to rethink my vocation again too.

 A New Calling

-During my time as a single parent and social worker, I was able to meet people in the midst of their own authentic, messy, lives and learn their stories.
+During my time as a single parent and social worker, I was able to meet people amid their own authentic, messy, lives and learn their stories.

 When I was a child, I thought that the only way I could serve was by leading directly in the church.
 But as an adult, it turns out there are so many beautiful opportunities to be in and among the people of God.
-I have become a servant to my community.
-I have been able to experience a deeper sense of spirituality by meeting and listening to those who don’t even walk into a church potluck.
+I have been able to experience a deeper sense of spirituality by meeting and listening to those who may never even walk into a church potluck.

 “Whatever your hand finds to do, do it with all your might, for there is no work or though or knowledge or wisdom in Sheol, to which you are going” (Ecclesiastes 9:10).
 That’s the scripture I believe in.
 That’s what I’ve grown up to be.